-Parents with a child at the school whose financial circumstances suddenly change may apply to the Director of Finance for an Emergency Bursary, explaining their situation and using the School Fee Assistance Application Form.
+Parents with a child at the school whose financial circumstances suddenly change may apply to the Bursar for an Emergency Bursary, explaining their situation and using the School Fee Assistance Application Form.
 Such awards are subject to the availability of funding, cannot be guaranteed, and will usually be for short term support only.